On Fast Attitude Filtering Using Matrix Fisher Distributions with Stability Guarantee: Introduction

 In Section \ref{sec:filter_mec}, the evolution of the distribution on $SO(3)$ along Bayes' rule is studied, which indicates how the statistical characteristics of the prior and the likelihood distributions impact the posterior distribution.
 To further characterize the distribution on $SO(3)$, we define two new parameters for both MFDs and CGDs, which are referred to as the mean angle and concentration parameter respectively.
 The nonlinear recurrence relation of the two parameters describe how the differences in mean attitudes affect the posterior distribution.
 By comparing their expressions for the posterior distribution derived from the Bayesian filter with MFDs and CGDs, two key properties of the MFD-based Bayesian filter are identified mathematically: \begin{itemize} \item Due to the special correlation of the two parameters, the difference in the mean attitudes of the prior and the likelihood distributions raises the uncertainty of the posterior distribution for rotations around a specific axis. \item Because of the nonlinear recurrence relations of the parameters, the mean angle of the posterior distribution from the filter with MFDs is always closer to a higher-confidence mean angle (between the likelihood and the prior distributions) than that from the filter with CGDs.

-\end{itemize} The above properties enable MFD-based filters to adjust the uncertainty in the attitude estimation and to filter out wrong information with low confidence much faster.
+\end{itemize} The above properties endows MFD-based filters with robustness to initial errors.
+The two properties are further connected with the exponential convergence rate for single-axis rotation in Section \ref{sec:stability}.

 These two properties are intrinsic to MFDs and independent of the accuracy of the method used to approximate the underlying prior and likelihood distributions (such as the first-moment matching or the unscented transformation).
 Thus, in Section \ref{sec:Filter}, we construct two fast nonlinear filters with MFDs on $SO(3)$, which utilize linearization to approximate the prior and the likelihood distributions but retain the two key properties.
 We establish two probability models with left- and right-invariant errors respectively to represent the uncertainty of attitude, and both two invariant errors are characterized by MFDs, instead of Gaussian distributions in exponential coordinates as adopted by the IEKF.
 In the filtering procedure, the parameters of MFDs are calculated through linearized error equations to approximate the underlying prior and likelihood distributions with first-order precision.
-Then the prior and the likelihood distributions approximated by MFDs are fused with Bayes' rule to obtain the posterior distribution on $SO(3)$.
+Then the prior and the likelihood distributions, approximated by MFDs, are fused with Bayes' rule to obtain the posterior distribution on $SO(3)$.
 Due to the new understanding of the properties of Bayesian filters with MFDs, the two filters retain the key factors enabling higher estimation accuracy while avoiding solving nonlinear equations, as required by previous MFD-based estimators \cite{leeBayesianAttitudeEstimation2018}, for uncertainty propagation, which significantly reduces the computational complexity of the proposed filters.
-Then, the stability properties of the proposed filter with right-invariant error as an observer are studied in Section \ref{sec:stability}.
-The one-dimensional form of the proposed filter is derived for a deterministic single-axis rotation case, leading to almost-global exponential stability, i.e., the estimation error converges exponentially to zero for all initial conditions except from a set of Lebesgue measure zero.
+Then, the stability properties of the proposed filter with right-invariant error as a deterministic observer are studied in Section \ref{sec:stability}.
+The proposed filter is proven to be almost globally asymptotically stable on $SO(3)$, presenting the first stability results for estimators based on directional statistics.
+Additionally, the one-dimensional form of the proposed filter is derived for a single-axis rotation case, leading to an upper bound on the exponential convergence rate, which establishes the direct relation between the two properties and the convergence rate.